-	The HIV care needs of transgender clients parallel those of the broader Ryan White HIV/AIDS Program (RWHAP) client population in that they reflect challenges faced by economically disadvantaged minorities who often must grapple with housing issues and barriers to access to health insurance.
-HRSA's HIV/AIDS Bureau (HAB) has multiple initiatives under way to support transgender individuals living with HIV, who comprise 1.8% of RWHAP clients.
+The HIV care needs of transgender clients parallel those of the broader Ryan White HIV/AIDS Program (RWHAP) client population.
+In that they reflect challenges faced by economically disadvantaged minorities.
+Many of whom must grapple with housing issues, and barriers to access to health insurance.
+HRSA's HIV/AIDS Bureau (HAB) has multiple initiatives under way to support transgender individuals living with HIV.
+They comprise 1.8% of RWHAP clients.

 National Transgender HIV Testing Day is April 18

 Below are select characteristics of RWHAP transgender clients, based on available data: